fedekrum/Mini-Arcade/README.md

   - 78 Update or Uninstall pacdude/minijawn

-- 226 samba - Configure Samba ROM Shares

-  - 1 Install RetroPie Samba shares

-You will be able to get as GUEST

 ### Copy ROMS and BIOS

 While updating, you can open a second console an do the following